Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ### Step 5 – Setting Up Server Blocks.

-$ sudo mkdir -p /var/www/your_domain/html // Create the directory for your_domain as follows
+$ sudo mkdir -p /var/www/your_domain // Create the directory for your_domain.

-$ sudo chown -R www-data:www-data /var/www/your_domain // assign ownership of the directory with the $USER environment variable.
+$ sudo chown -R www-data:www-data /var/www/your_domain // Assign ownership of the directory so php can be used.

+Setting permissions for yuor folders and files.
+You must use the + symbol as the end in the following two commands:

+$ sudo find /var/www/your_domain -type d -exec chmod 2775 {} +  // files inherit the folder’s group
-$ sudo chmod -R 755 /var/www/your_domain  // Set permissions
+$ sudo find /var/www/your_domain -type f -exec chmod 0664 {} +  // chmod cannot discriminare folders/files

 $ nano /var/www/your_domain/index.html // Create a sample index.html page using nano.